abilandz/PH8124/Lecture_4/Lecture_4.md

 For instance, the quotes can be omitted inside ```[[``` but not inside ```[```.
 But in most cases of practical interest,   ```[[ ... ]]``` and ```[ ... ]``` behave in the same way and yield the same results.

 Test constructs also return the exit status &mdash; if the test was successful the exit status is set to 0 also in this context.
 Which operators we can use within these two test constructs depends on the nature of the content of the variable(s) we are putting to the test.
-Roughly, we can divide the use case of the test construct ```[[ ... ]]```  in the following 3 categories, and we enlist the meaningful operators for each category:
+Roughly, we can divide the use cases of the test construct ```[[ ... ]]```  in the following 3 categories, and we enlist the meaningful operators for each category:

 * General case: ```-z, -n, ==, != , =~```
 * Integers: ```-gt, -ge, -lt, -le, -eq```